 How Electricity Gets To Your Home Or Business In Perth

-Electricity is delivered directly to your house via a complex network.
-The power station where your electricity is produced could be located hundreds of miles away!
+Imagine the works involved, the power station where your electricity is produced could be located hundreds of miles away!
 Let’s dig deeper to understand how electricity gets to your house or business in Perth.

 The Steps Of How Electricity Is Delivered To Our Homes Or Businesses